philgyford/vagrant-heroku-cedar-14-python/README.md

 You'll be prompted for the postgres user's password, and then it should import.

-## Problems
+## Potential problems

-If you try to access your site in a browser but get a "Peer authentication failed for user" error, then ensure you've set the `HOST` value in your Django settings file to `localhost`.
+If you try to access your Django site in a browser but get a "Peer authentication failed for user" error, then ensure you've set the `HOST` value in your Django settings file to `localhost`.
 An empty string will not work.

-#### Useful / Inspired by:
+## Useful / Inspired by:

 * https://github.com/kiere/vagrant-heroku-cedar-14/
 * https://github.com/ejholmes/vagrant-heroku/